hmlfpereira/BES-SIM-1/README.md

 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 ## Code folder

+### Main files
+Files to produce the different figures in the manuscript.
 | Filename   | Description  |
 | ---  | ---  |
 |Figure1_and_S14.R | Create input data and plots for global biodiversity metrics |